ivogeorg/ce-learning-progression-004-01-Binary/learning-progression-with-la-schema.md

 The signed integer is also a primitive type.

-**Question 1.1.11:** If we can represent 32 different signed integer numbers, what is the largest negative number that we can represent?
+**Question 1.1.11:** If we can represent 32 different signed integer numbers, what is the largest (by absolute value) negative number that we can represent?

 ##### IEEE 754 floating point
 [[toc](#table-of-contents)]